Pianists know the note names of their keys — so why don't we know the note names of our frets?

 Finding the notes is organized by string — moving from the 6th string (the one closest to the ground) to the 1st string (the one closest to the ceiling), from the open strings up to the 12th fret.

-The 13th fret and upwards are a duplicate the fretboard starting on fret 1 — meaning: fret 1 = fret 13, fret 2 = fret 14, etc.
+The 13th fret and upwards are a duplicate of the fretboard starting on fret 1 — meaning: fret 1 = fret 13, fret 2 = fret 14, etc.

 FIND THE C's